CSS : Cascading Style Sheets

 Flexbox is a layout mechanism for one-dimensional layouts.

-controls the direction in which the children of the node are laid out.
+flexdefines how your items are going to fill the available space along your mail axisflex-directioncontrols the direction in which the children of the node are laid out.
 Sets the main axis.
 The cross axis is perpendicular to the main axis.- Note: flex-direction is purely visual and setting this to

-may have negative consequences
+row-reverse/column-reversemay have negative consequences

 - Note: flex-direction is purely visual and setting this to

-describes how to align children within the main axis of their container.- Align children
+justify-contentdescribes how to align children within the main axis of their container.- Align children

-- justify-content property values
+flex-start,flex-end,center,space-between,space-around,space-evenly - justify-content property values

 - Align children

-describes how to align children within the cross axis of their container.align-content
+align-itemsdescribes how to align children within the cross axis of their container.align-content: determines the spacing between lines

-: Apply to individual items- Items stay on the same axis
+justify-self/align-self: Apply to individual items- Items stay on the same axis

-What is flex-wrap
+What is flex-wrap?

-will cause items to be wrapped into multiple lines along the main axis if required.
+Flexbox doesn't wrap items unless you specify it (single line by default). flex-wrap will cause items to be wrapped into multiple lines along the main axis if required.

 Flexbox shortcuts:

-.
+flex:can take up to three argumentsflex-grow flex-shrink flex-basis.
 Recommended you use this shorthand instead of setting each individual property- Initial values are:

-: Items do not grow --> Proportion of space in the flexbox the item takes upflex-shrink: 1
+flex-grow: 0: Items do not grow --> Proportion of space in the flexbox the item takes upflex-shrink: 1: Items can shrink smaller than theirflex-basisflex-basis: auto: Items have a base size ofauto

 Grid garden example: Red/green frogs are together.
 Yellow frogs are together.

-: space-between causes items to be evenly distributed in the line; with the first item on the start line, and last item on the end line
+flex-flow: Sets flex-direction and wrap + wrap directionalign-items: flex-start causes frogs to hug the left border (because column-reverse flex-direction)justify-content: centers in middle of column (because column-reverse flex-direction)align-content: space-between causes items to be evenly distributed in the line; with the first item on the start line, and last item on the end line

 Grid Layout